linuxhw/hw-probe/README.md

 The app runs on all Linux distributions with `Glibc >= 2.14` including:

-* Ubuntu 12.04 and later
+* Ubuntu 12.04 and newer
-* Linux Mint 13 and later
+* Linux Mint 13 and newer
-* Debian 8 and later
+* Debian 8 and newer
-* openSUSE 12.0 and later
+* openSUSE 12.0 and newer
-* Manjaro 0.8 and later
+* Manjaro 0.8 and newer
-* ROSA Linux R1 and later
+* ROSA Linux R1 and newer
-* elementary OS 0.2 and later
+* elementary OS 0.2 and newer
-* Fedora 15 and later (need to add `fuse-libs` package to host on Fedora 15, 16 and 17)
+* Fedora 15 and newer (need to add `fuse-libs` package to host on Fedora 15, 16 and 17)
-* RHEL 7 and later
+* RHEL 7 and newer
-* CentOS 7 and later
+* CentOS 7 and newer
-* Mageia 2 and later
+* Mageia 2 and newer
-* Alt Linux 7 and later
+* Alt Linux 7 and newer
-* Gentoo 12 and later
+* Gentoo 12 and newer
-* Sabayon 13 and later
+* Sabayon 13 and newer
-* Slackware 14.2 and later
+* Slackware 14.2 and newer

 Docker